fortunatowashu/barcode-scanner-pi/README.md

 └── venv/                      # Python virtual environment directory (ignored)
 ```

-### Summary
+## Summary

-Project Overview:\
+### Project Overview
 The Barcode Scanner Project captures barcode input from a scanner on a headless Raspberry Pi using a patched version of the keyboard library.
 It logs scanned data to an Excel file and integrates with Box to upload rotated files while automatically adding your personal Box account as a collaborator.

-Setup & Installation:\
+### Setup & Installation
+- **Create a Python Virtual Environment:**
+  Set up a virtual environment in your project directory.
+- **Install Dependencies:**
+  Install required libraries including `keyboard`, `openpyxl`, `python-dotenv`, and `boxsdk`.
+- **Patch the Keyboard Library:**
+  Modify the library to bypass root/dumpkeys issues.
+- **Configure Environment Variables:**
-      Create a Python virtual environment, install dependencies, patch the keyboard library, and configure environment variables using a .env file.
-For Box integration, obtain the config.json file from the Box Developer Console and place it in your project directory (or use a template like config.example.json).
+  Create a `.env` file to set necessary variables.
+For Box integration, obtain the `config.json` file from the Box Developer Console and place it in your project directory (or use a template like `config.example.json`).

-Running the Project:\
+### Running the Project
+- **Interactive Testing:**
+  Run the Python script manually to test barcode scanning.
+- **Automatic Startup via Cron:**
-      The project can be tested interactively and is set to start automatically via a cron @reboot job that runs a bash wrapper script (run_barcode.sh).
-This wrapper script ensures that the Python script is restarted if it crashes.
+  A cron `@reboot` job launches a bash wrapper script (`run_barcode.sh`), which ensures the Python script is continuously restarted if it crashes.

-Cloning the Repository:\
+### Cloning the Repository
 To replicate the project on another Raspberry Pi, clone the repository using:

 ```bash
 git clone https://github.com/yourusername/barcode-scanner-pi.git
 cd barcode-scanner-pi

 ```
 Then follow the Installation & Setup instructions.

-Logging & Troubleshooting:\
+### Logging & Troubleshooting:
-      Log files (barcode_scanner.log and run_barcode_cron.log) capture all output and errors.
+   - **Log files (barcode_scanner.log and run_barcode_cron.log) capture all output and errors.
 Use standard Linux commands to monitor processes and troubleshoot issues.
+   - **Monitoring:**
+     Use standard Linux commands (e.g., ps aux | grep barcode_scanner.py) to monitor processes.